What Does Roadside Assistance Coverage Include?

 - Mechanical Labor: Up to one hour of on-site mechanical work for issues like battery replacement, electrical problems, or fluid leaks

-- Trip Interruption Coverage: Reimbursement for meals and lodging if your breakdown occurs 100+ miles from home
+- Trip Interruption Coverage: Reimbursement for meals and lodging if your breakdown occurs far from home — Progressive offers this for breakdowns 100+ miles from home

-- Spare Parts Delivery: Some plans will deliver minor parts needed for repairs
+- Spare Parts Delivery: Some plans will deliver minor parts needed for roadside repairs

 How Much Does Roadside Assistance Cost?

 Roadside assistance is one of the most affordable add-ons you can purchase for your car insurance policy.
-The cost is significantly lower than standalone membership programs and can save you hundreds on a single emergency.
-For a deeper look at how this fits into your overall policy, see our guide on towing and roadside assistance coverage.
+The cost is significantly lower than standalone membership programs and can save you hundreds in a single emergency.
+For a broader look at how this fits your overall policy, see our guide on towing and roadside assistance coverage.

 Typical Insurance Add-On Costs

-Most insurance companies charge between $14 and $25 per year for roadside assistance coverage — that's less than $3 per month, making it one of the most budget-friendly options compared to other car insurance add-ons.
+Most insurance companies charge between $10 and $36 per year for roadside assistance coverage — that's just a few dollars per month, making it one of the most budget-friendly options among car insurance add-ons.

 Here's what major insurers typically charge in 2026: